Reference Check vs Background Check:Reference Check vs Background Check

 Reference Check vs Background Check…In Closing

 There is no simple path.
-Finding the right team member has to be a thoughtful approach because doing it the right way is important.
-And while we definitely recommend you engage a third-party partner to help with some of these steps, your involvement throughout the process will help to ensure a terrific match.
+Finding the right team member requires thoughtfulness because doing it the right way is important.
+While we recommend you engage a third-party partner to help with some of these steps, your involvement throughout the process will help ensure a terrific match.